bliszewski/sfmt/README.md

 Apache Ant build scripts for the Salesforce Force.com Migration Tool.

 ## Terms and Definitions
 A *Migration* is any set of changes made in a Salesforce Org to be moved into another Salesforce Org.
-This tool attempts to account for both Metadata Components, which are specified in the `package.xml` file or manual configurations, listed in the `README.txt` file.
+This tool attempts to account for both Metadata Components, which are specified in the `package.xml`, or manual configurations, listed in the `README.txt`.

 A *Work Item* (`work` for short) refers to any set of changes to be made in a migration.
 The term is intentionally ambiguous to be open to different work flows, e.g.
 * as "projects", where a single migration list all related changes and migrates the complete project whether individual components are changed or not.